 Two days ago, I received an email from a potential customer who wanted to hire me for an "intimate parts" product.

 We scheduled a phone call to further discuss the project.
 During our phone conversation, I found out that this client wished to add probiotics to the product .

 "There's no way probiotics can survive in presence of the preservative".

-This is what my client replied: "DON'T ADD THE PRESERVATIVE, THEN. "
+This is what that prospective client replied: "DON'T ADD THE PRESERVATIVE, THEN. "

 There's a new horrible trend going on.
 It feeds itself on the (false ) belief that everything that is natural is good and vice versa.
 As a consequence, some brands started making "preservative free cosmetics".

 According to some people, preservatives are not necessary and can be even harmful.